How Much Does a Chimney Cap Cost to Install?

 Animal Prevention

 Animals looking for a safe place to call home, especially during the colder months, might just find it inside a chimney.
-Unwanted animals in a chimney can prevent smoke from exiting the flue, causing smoke damage or even carbon monoxide poisoning.
+An unwanted animal in a chimney can prevent smoke from exiting the flue, causing smoke damage or even carbon monoxide poisoning.
 From birds and bats to squirrels and other varmints, a chimney cap will cut off access so these pesky critters can’t come inside, which means the homeowner won’t be frantically searching “how to get birds out of a chimney” in the middle of the night.

 Prolonged Chimney Liner Life